-- You may train dogs on National Forest or Department-owned lands only during authorized training seasons that specifically permit these activities. - You may train dogs on quail on the Amelia Wildlife Management Area (WMA), Cavalier WMA, Chickahominy WMA, Dick Cross
+- You may train dogs on National Forest or Department-owned lands only during authorized training seasons that specifically permit these activities. - You may train dogs on quail on the Amelia Wildlife Management Area (WMA), Cavalier

-WMA, Mattaponi WMA, and White Oak WMA, and on designated portions of the C. F. Phelps WMA from September 1 to the day prior to the opening date of the quail hunting season, both dates inclusive.
-No weapons other than starter pistols may be in possession, and pen-raised birds may not be released.
+WMA, Chickahominy WMA, Dick Cross WMA, Mattaponi WMA, and White Oak WMA, and on designated portions of the C. F. Phelps WMA from September 1 to the day prior to the opening date of the quail hunting season, both dates inclusive.
+Participants in this dog training season shall not use any weapons other than starter pistols to train dogs, shall not release pen-raised birds, and no game shall be taken.

-- Pen-raised quail may be released at any time on private land with landowner permission.
+Pen-raised quail may be released at any time on private land with landowner permission.
 However, birds can only be shot during the regular quail season.
-Regular bag limits apply. - You may train dogs during daylight hours on rabbits and nonmigratory game birds on the

-Weston WMA from September 1 through March 31, both dates inclusive.
-Participants in this dog training season shall have no weapons other than starter pistols in their possession, shall not release pen-raised birds, and must comply with all regulations and laws pertaining to hunting.
-No game shall be taken.
+Regular bag limits apply.
+You may train dogs during daylight hours on rabbits and nonmigratory game birds on the Weston WMA from September 1 through March 31, both dates inclusive.
+Participants in this dog training season shall not use any weapons other than starter pistols to train dogs, shall not release pen-raised birds, and no game shall be taken.